VzBoT3D/docs/docs/vz235_mellow/top_cover/front.md

 ### Step 1

 Insert the 2x5mm magnet in the latches, they are press fit.
-If not tight use super glue to hold them in.
+Ensure the magnets are installed with the correct polarity facing the latch mount installed to the frame, so the latches are attracted to them.
+If the magnets are not a tight to the latch use super glue to hold them in.

 ### Step 2